raghubetina/syllabus-chapters/README.md

 The videos will all be available within Canvas under Assignments.
 There will be in-video questions in the videos, and they will have due dates like any other assignment.
 It is essential that you complete the videos before their due dates, so that you're prepared for our in-class exercises.

-## Q&A with Piazza
+## Q&A with Ed Discussion

-Most of our asynchronous communication with each other will occur over Piazza, a Q&A forum that you'll find in Canvas.
-(You should prefer Piazza over email; the instructors check Piazza much more frequently than email.)
+Most of our asynchronous communication with each other will occur over Ed Discussion, a Q&A forum that you'll find in Canvas.
+(You should prefer Ed Discussion over email; the instructors check Ed Discussion much more frequently than email.)

 Remember that in this course, _**your primary responsibility is to always be looking for questions to ask, and asking them**_.
-So Piazza is a crucial tool.
+So Ed Discussion is a crucial tool.
 Here are some guidelines for using it effectively:

  - You can make your questions visible to everyone, or just to instructors.
- - You can be anonymous to everyone, or anonymous to classmates only.
+ - You can be anonymous to classmates.
  - If you have a question about something, it’s almost guaranteed that someone else has the same question.
 You'd be doing everyone a favor by being the first one to ask it — don't be afraid of looking silly!
  - That said, please do everyone a favor and:
    - Make your question visible to everyone rather than to instructors only (be anonymous if you want to).
    - Browse the list of older questions and see whether your question has already been asked and answered.
    - Give your question a descriptive subject line, so that it’s easier to browse for.
- - Prefer Piazza over email — the instructors check Piazza much more frequently.
+ - Prefer Ed Discussion over email — the instructors check Ed Discussion much more frequently.
- - When you're working on your own, _you’re only allowed to get stuck for 15 minutes_ before asking a question on Piazza.
-Just type up what you're stuck on in a Piazza post, and then get back to struggling.
+ - When you're working on your own, _you’re only allowed to get stuck for 15 minutes_ before asking a question on Ed Discussion.
+Just type up what you're stuck on in a Ed Discussion post, and then get back to struggling.
 Don't struggle for longer than 15 minutes without at least asking the question.
  - Whatever you do, just _**ask lots of questions**_!

 ## Office hours